Under 2 hours

 Before you begin fixing the garage door, make sure it is a few feet off the ground.
 This will take to the pressure off the door springs.
 You can brace the door open by putting a step ladder or other study object under the door.
 Bracing the door will also make sure it doesn't close accidentally while you’re working on it.

-Safety: To avoid injury, make sure the spring is completely free of tension before removing.
+Safety Tip: To avoid injury, make sure the door is braced high enough that the spring is completely free of tension before removing it in Step 2.

-- If it was opening too quickly, move it to the next lower hole.
+- If the garage door was opening too quickly, move it to the next lower hole.

-- Adjust the springs on both sides of the door the same way.
+- Adjust the springs on both sides of the door the same amount.